SAP-archive/BUILD/Contributing.md

 + **Contribute Bug Reports** - you can contribute by simply reporting bugs you encountered when using Project Norman.
 When a bug is reported, a committer will look at it and either confirm it as a real bug, close it if it is not an bug, or ask for more details.
 Approved bugs are either assigned to a committer in GitHub or added to the backlog for future resolution.
 All bugs remain open until they are fixed.
 A bug that is about a real bug is closed as soon as the fix is committed.
 The closing comment explains which version(s) contain the fix.
 For more information on reporting bugs using the Issue Tracker of the relevant sub-project, see <a href="#Using Issue Tracker"> Using Issue Tracker</a>.

 + **Contribute Bug Fixes**  -  you can contribute by fixing bugs.
 Simply browse the <a href="Useful Links"> </a>Issue Tracker for the relevant sub-project, and identify a bug you want to fix.
 Before you begin, make sure that it is reproducible in the latest version of the sub-project, and has not already been fixed.
 For instructions on how to submit a pull request for your bug fix, please review <a href="#Changing Code and Submitting Your Changes">   Changing Code and Submitting Your Changes</a>.
+You submit changes to Project Norman sub-projects, such as bug fixes and new or improved features, using pull requests to the relevant sub-project repository.
+For guidelines on create a pull request to include your changes into the Master branch of the relevant sub-project, please refer to <a href="#Changing Code and Submitting Your Changes"> Changing Code and Submitting Your Changes</a> section.

 + **Contribute Enhancements and Optimizations** - you can contribute new features or enhancments, or contribute to already scheduled new features.
 Project Norman welcomes optimizations, new features and enhancments to existing features.
 However, we do not accept all pull requests, and those we accept have to meet specific standards.
 Therefore, to ensure that you are spending your time wisely,  prior to coding your proposed enhancments we recommend you propose and disuss new features to core project developer first by creating an Issue labelled <b>Feature Enhancement</b> in the relevant sub-project Issue Tracker.
 For more information on prosing new features using the Issue Tracker of the relevant sub-project, see <a href="#Using Issue Tracker"> Using Issue Tracker</a>.